dotexe1337/LFSInstaller/README.md

 sudo ./LFSInstaller.sh -c
 ```

-If you want to immediately create LFS Installation script without the use of manually entering the properties from scratch, you can perform the following that would skip certain instructions:
+If you want to immediately create LFS Installation script with configurations implemented, you can pass arguments with the following command with this example:
 ```
 sudo ./LFSInstaller.sh -c -v <VERSION> -p <PARTITION_HERE>
 ```